 The programme also takes into account a sponsor’s existing living arrangements and their capacity to accommodate family members under the scheme.

 The first open calls for proposals ran from 14 May to 30 June 2018.
 A larger number of applications than were anticipated were received, however, just 80 applications were granted.
 A second call for proposals was opened on 20 December 2018 and ran until 8 February 2019.
-At the date of completion of this report, not all decisions under the second round of the IHAP scheme had issued, despite the scheme having closed in February 2019.
 The Department of Justice was aiming to finalise all IHAP 2 decisions by the end of 2020.
-Some decisions were issued in late December 2020 and early January 2021, however a small number of decisions remain outstanding.
+It is understood that as of December 2021, all IHAP decisions have been finalised.
 There is no appeal mechanism against a negative IHAP decision though there is anecdotal evidence that some negative decisions have been overturned following an administrative review.

 Community Sponsorship Ireland (CSI)